dortania/OpenCore-Install-Guide/config-laptop.plist/haswell.md

 ### Add

 Here's where we specify which kexts to load, in what specific order to load, and what architectures each kext is meant for.
-By default we recommend leaving what ProperTree has done, however for 32-bit CPUs please see below:
+By default we recommend leaving what ProperTree has done.

 ::: details More in-depth Info